hipe/tmx/fields/test/540-attributes/20-meta-attributes/README.md

 # numbering scheme

-• a high-level overview is earliest because it is a common use-case (alghouth this as a rationale contradicts other rationale..)
+• a high-level overview is earliest because it is a common use-case (although this as a rationale contradicts other rationale..)

 • `list` is earlier because it is a frequently used meta-parameter